 The importance of continuity

-The main indication that Baby is just taking this ‘learning to walk’ business at his own pace, instead of walking later due to some kind of developmental delay, is whether he is progressing through physical milestones.
-If he has started to move themselves around in other ways, generally first by crawling, and then by pulling up and cruising, he is probably just making his way through the normal steps at the rate that feels comfortable to him.
-If he started doing the precursors to walking later, it isn’t necessarily a cause for concern, as long as he is still progressing steadily.
+The main indication that Baby is just taking this ‘learning to walk’ business at their own pace, instead of walking later due to some kind of developmental delay, is whether they are progressing through physical milestones.
+If they have started to move themself around in other ways, generally first by crawling, and then by pulling up and cruising, they are probably just making their way through the normal steps at the rate that feels comfortable to them.
+If they started doing the precursors to walking later, it isn’t necessarily a cause for concern, as long as they are still progressing steadily.

 Similarly, children who focus on developing different skills earlier, like communication, may walk later simply because it hasn’t been the skill they’ve been working on developing yet.

 Babies who start walking later aren’t always biding their time by choice – some children who start walking later haven’t had as many opportunities to test out their growing bodies or stretch their new physical skills.
 Children of very busy parents may grow used to moving from stroller to car seat to walker or bouncer without getting much time to try new things – like standing up unsupported, or dancing a polka.

 Children need time not just to learn to walk, but to build up the muscles they’ll need when they do, and spending more time in smaller, more structured spaces can delay or get in the way of that development.

 Parents of toddlers with floppy or stiff limbs, or more movement or dexterity on one side of the body than the other, or toddlers who haven’t started showing an interest in developing any kind of mobility on their own by around a year old may want to check in with their pediatricians to make sure everything is on-track.

 Children who were born prematurely often walk later because they were born at an earlier stage of development, so it’s the adjusted age – the age they would be if they had been born on their due date – that makes more sense to look at in tracing a child’s walking timeline.